jmreeves/jmreeves.github.io/_pages/about.md

 I am a PhD candidate in Economics at the University of Michigan.

-My research interests are in labor economics, public economics, and econometrics.
+My research interests are in labor economics, public economics, and crime.

 [CV](https://jmreeves.github.io/files/JReeves_CV.pdf)